- Archives Home

 Margaret Anne Byrd Huffman Archives of Appalachia Endowment Grant

-In 2019, the Margaret Anne Byrd Huffman Archives of Appalachia Endowment will distribute $1,000 in grant funding to support an ETSU faculty or student project that utilizes materials from the Archives of Appalachia and contributes to a better understanding of the Appalachian region.
+Grant funds are used to support ETSU faculty or student projects that utilize materials from the Archives of Appalachia and contribute to a better understanding of the Appalachian region.

 ELIGIBILITY FOR GRANTS